ForgeRock/tntp-pingone-credentials/docs/Issue/Readme.md

-# PingOne Credentials Create node
+# PingOne Credentials Issue node

-The PingOne Credentials Create node lets you create a PingOne credential in a journey.
+The PingOne Credentials Issue node lets you create a PingOne credential in a journey.

 ## Compatibility